NumberSigmaTafKsee/LV2-Faust-Alchemist/README.md

 * It's not like C where you can anything you want to do
 * You have to do it functionally

+# I plan to use it as algorithms
+* Not at all to make applications or anything
+* As functions it works perfectly